-Monkeypox spreads in West, baffling African scientists
+African scientists baffled by monkeypox cases in Europe, US

 Scientists said that while it’s possible the outbreak’s first patient caught the disease while in Africa, what’s happening now is exceptional.

-“We’ve never seen anything like what’s happening in Europe,” Christian Happi, director of the African Centre of Excellence for Genomics of Infectious Diseases, said.
-“We haven’t seen anything to say that the transmission patterns of monkeypox have been changing in Africa, so if something different is happening in Europe, then Europe needs to investigate that.”
+“We’ve never seen anything like what’s happening in Europe,” said Christian Happi, director of the African Centre of Excellence for Genomics of Infectious Diseases.
+“We haven’t seen anything to say that the transmission patterns of monkeypox have been changing in Africa.
+So if something different is happening in Europe, then Europe needs to investigate that.”

 Happi also pointed out that the suspension of smallpox vaccination campaigns after the disease was eradicated in 1980 might inadvertently be helping monkeypox spread.
 Smallpox vaccines also protect against monkeypox, but mass immunization was stopped decades ago.